 Our high school celebrated its 20th Anniversary in the 2017-18 school year and we find our school continuing to grow as it meets the needs of the next generation.
 Supporting our amazing academic programs and offering a home to our championship sports teams is a priority that we’re committed to.
-The addition of our Athletic & Performance Center and classroom expansion in 2018 solidifies that commitment.
+The addition of our Athletic & Performance Center and classroom expansion in 2018 solidified that commitment.

+2022 marked the Silver Anniversary of our high school and 42nd year of Rudolf Steiner School of Ann Arbor.
 We’ve come a long way and, through the support of our community, have built an amazing institution that continually offers a diverse, comprehensive and enlivened education.
 We invite you to join us in writing the next chapter of our school’s history.